agnesegini/solving_hssp/README.md

 # Solving Hidden Subset Sum Problem and Hidden Linear Combination Problem

-This repository the known attacks for solving HSSP and HLCP.

 ## HSSP
 To work with HSSP instance open sage and load the hssp.sage file